hydro-informatics/hydro-informatics.github.io/_sources/numerics/openfoam/of-tutorial-multiphase-mesh.md

 The following sections describe the steps that need to be followed.

 ## Creation of the Background Hex Mesh
-Before being able to run snappyHexMesh, a background mesh characterized by hexahedral cells has to be created.
-This mesh needs to contain the entire region that wants to be meshes with snappyHexMesh, as shown in the figure below.
+Before being able to run *snappyHexMesh*, a background mesh characterized by hexahedral cells has to be created.
+This mesh needs to contain the entire region that wants to be meshes with *snappyHexMesh*, as shown in the figure below.

 ```{figure} ../../img/openfoam/snappyHexMesh/block-mesh-init.png